 Can I fit wood flooring myself?

 Yes you can is the short answer.
-The question is can you measure accurately (most people can’t), can you cut wood on a straight line (I can't) and do you have a finishers eye (I certainly don't)?
-If the answer is yes to those questions then you should be able to fit your flooring yourself.
+But ask yourself: Can you measure accurately? (most people can’t); Can you cut wood in a straight line?
+(I can't); and Do you have a finishers eye?
+(I certainly don't) If the answer is yes to those questions then you should be able to fit your flooring yourself.